 How Long Does it Take to Become a Dental Assistant?

-But how long will it take to get your certification, and what steps do you need to take to get there?
-The short answer is, approximately one year, for your program, and then you will need to complete your final exam with the governing body that regulates all dental assistants in Canada.
+But to become a dental assistant, how many years will it take?
+Well, after completing secondary education, it will take just approximately one year for you to complete the dental assistant program, and then you will need to complete your final exam with the National Dental Assisting Examining Board (NDAEB), the governing body that regulates all dental assistants in Canada.

 Getting Your Education

 1. Secondary School Diploma

 Cestar College’s Dental Assistant Program requires that the enrollee must be 18 years of age, have passed an approved qualifying test, and possess a high school diploma.

 Additionally, it’s recommended for aspiring dental assistants to take the:

 2. Postsecondary Education: Intra-Oral Level I & II

 After completing secondary education, the next step is to complete your Intra-Oral Level I & II certification.
 This year-long program will introduce you to office procedures, mandatory dental skills, and patient care.

 You will spend approximately 30 hours a week, with 25 in-class – for a total course time of 1245 hours over 52 weeks (internship included).
 Don’t let this intimidate you, though!
 Your time will be divided over 19 courses that cover topics such as: